gendx/android-rust-library/README.md

 ```bash
 $ sudo ./docker-build.sh
 ```

+### Building and running the demo Android application

 You can then launch this Docker container to build the application.
 This comes in various configurations: